No, Iran Isn't About To Send A Stealth Destroyer To Venezuela Or Off The Coast Of The U.S.

 By every indication, this is unsupported bluster.
 Iran describes the Sahand as a destroyer, despite the fact that it displaces around 2,000 tons, making it a corvette by any reasonable definition.

-Iran also claims that it is an entirely Iranian design, but it appears to be derived from the earlier Moudge-class, which was itself revere engineered from the British-made Alvand-class that the Islamic Republic inherited from the previous imperial regime.
+Iran also claims that it is an entirely Iranian design, but it appears to be derived from the earlier Moudge-class, which was itself reverse-engineered from the British-made Alvand-class that the Islamic Republic inherited from the previous imperial regime.
 In addition to Sahand, Iran has three Alvands and a single example of the Moudge-class in service.
 A second Moudge-class ship, the Damavand, sank in the land-locked Caspian Sea after running aground in December 2018.

 Like the earlier Moudge-class ships, Sahand has a helipad, but no hangar to shield a helicopter on board from the elements during sustained operations.
 There is nothing about the ship’s design to support the claims that it has any stealthy features.